phodal/awesome-iot/README.md

 ## Framework

 * **[Cylon ★ 2339 ⧗ 0](https://github.com/hybridgroup/cylon)** - JavaScript framework for robotics, physical computing, and the Internet of Things.
+* [devify-server ★ 53 ⧗ 1](https://github.com/DevifyPlatform/devify-server) - s extremely light weight, and is very easy to use.
+It aims to help developers to create IoT application servers, faster.
 * **[GoBot ★ 2062 ⧗ 1](https://github.com/hybridgroup/gobot)** - Golang framework for robotics, physical computing, and the Internet of Things.
 * [Grow IoT ★ 7 ⧗ 7](https://github.com/CommonGarden/Grow-IoT) - is a full javascript based IoT stack with a simple API and basic user interface.
 * **[heimcontrol.js ★ 1306 ⧗ 4](https://github.com/ni-c/heimcontrol.js)** - Home-Automation with node.js and Raspberry PI.